 Some insurance companies offer a pay-per-mile plan, which allows you to pay for your insurance based on how many miles you drive each year.
-If you don't put many miles on your car each year, you could save a lot of money.
+If you don't put many miles on your car, this type of plan could save you a lot of money.
 Most of these plans have a base rate that policyholders pay, plus a fee that's determined by the number of miles you drive.
 Mileage is reported to the insurance company via a device that plugs into your car and tracks your driving.

 If your vehicle needs a tow, whether it’s been in an accident or not, you can use roadside assistance coverage to pay for it.
-Companies like AAA offer similar roadside assistance services.
+Organizations like AAA offer similar roadside assistance services.

 Umbrella insurance provides additional liability coverage.
 It is a supplemental policy that goes into effect after you've exhausted other liability policies.
 It can be helpful if you're involved in a lawsuit as the result of an accident.
-These policies are usually only available for a million dollars or more in coverage and most benefit drivers with many assets.
+These policies are usually only available with coverage of a million dollars or more, and they are designed to benefit drivers with many assets.

-Some policies cover the cost of a rental car or other transportation when your car is undrivable because of an accident.
-Also called rental reimbursement coverage, this type of policy often comes with a limit as to how much the insurance company will pay per day.
+Rental reimbursement coverage pays for a rental car or other form of transportation when your car is inoperable because of an accident.
+Also called transportation expense coverage, this type of policy usually has limits as to how much the insurance company will pay per day.

 Original Equipment Coverage

-When you get into an accident and your vehicle needs repairs, repair shops will often fix your car with aftermarket parts that function nearly the same as your vehicle’s original equipment.
+If you get into an accident and your vehicle needs repairs, repair shops will often fix your car with aftermarket parts that function like your vehicle’s original equipment.
 This is usually cheaper than using parts from the original manufacturer.
-Many of these parts are at least as good as the vehicle’s original equipment, if not better.
+Many of these parts are at least as good as the original equipment, if not better.